Lectures on Electronic Structure Theory

 Session 12: Response theory; molecular deformation gradients and Hessians; reaction paths.

-If you cannot download these lectures directly, here is a link you can go to and download them in .ppt format one at a time.
+If you cannot view these lectures, here is a link you can go to and download them in .ppt format one at a time.

 If you would like to download an updated version of the material I talked about in these lectures (just the slides, no new lectures), go to this link where you will find .ppt and .pdf versions.